pig in Kashmiri कॉशुर

 pig in English

 Ex.
-The September pig sample on farms in England and Wales shows ... little difference between the numbers of sows and gilts in pig (London Times). - pig⇄expr. pig it, to herd, lodge, or sleep together like pigs.
+The September pig sample on farms in England and Wales shows ... little difference between the numbers of sows and gilts in pig (London Times).english - pig ⇄ expr. pig it, to herd, lodge, or sleep together like pigs.

 Ex.
-You'd have to pig it with the goats and the cattle (Grant Allen). - pig⇄expr. pig out, (U.S. Slang.)
+You'd have to pig it with the goats and the cattle (Grant Allen).english - pig ⇄ expr. pig out, (U.S. Slang.)

 a. to stuff oneself with food.